astronomer/docs/astro/cli/sql-cli.md

 :::info

-To connect to your configured databases from the Astro CLI, you must manually reconfigure any connections from your SQL project in Airflow.
+If you configured databases in your SQL CLI project, you must manually reconfigure these databases in your Astro project through the Airflow UI.
 See [Manage connections in Apache Airflow](https://docs.astronomer.io/learn/connections).

 :::